-Development of the cataract itself is not an indication that immediate cataract surgery is required.
-A cataract should be removed when loss of vision begins to interfere with daily activities.
+The development of the cataract itself is not an indication that immediate cataract surgery is required.
+A cataract should be removed when the loss of vision begins to interfere with daily activities.

 Before cataract surgery, you will be given medication to help you relax, and anesthetic eye drops to numb the eye and keep them comfortable during surgery.
 Most patients return home a few hours after the procedure with little or no need for pain medication.

 What Results Can Be Expected After Cataract Surgery?

 You can expect a rapid return to good vision following cataract surgery.
 Today’s modern surgical techniques and technology have made cataract surgery one of the most successful surgical procedures performed in the United States, with over 95% of patients reporting a return to good vision following cataract surgery.
 However, some patients will need to wear glasses for reading and other activities following the procedure.